killwing/kwitty/README.txt

 *Compact view when open as window. (app mode: select "open as window" and create a shortcut) *Login with OAuth or API proxy(GAE).
 *New tweets hint.
-*More info about other users (tweet freqency, following you or not).
+*More info (tweet freqency, following you or not) about other users.
 *Commands in tweet box: "d user content"(direct message), "f user"(find user).
 *Official retweet or non-official RT.
-*Search tags with google realtime.
+*Search tags with google realtime (unavailable for now, use official search instead).
 *Click to show one level reply inline.

 If you have problems, please go to "App support" on the right side or get in touch with me(@killwing).